 As the couple planned a quiet night at home on that Wednesday, Feb.
 21, Szabo and Marček met at 4:40 p.m., climbed into the Citroen Berlingo, and drove towards Velká Mača, avoiding many of the town’s surveillance cameras.
 They switched off their personal phones and turned on their burners.

-Marček, the former soldier, stopped the car near the football field at 6:28 p.m.
-Szabo, wearing black, stepped out into the cold evening.
+Szabo, the former police officer, stopped the car near the football field at 6:28 p.m.
+Marček, wearing black, stepped out into the cold evening.